Type

 • Categories

 Assessment of small pelagic species resources in the Gulf of Lion using echo-integration and trawl hauls to identify the observed echoes.
-This falls under the SIDEPECHE project.
+The cruise was related to the EASYPECHE project.